saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sac03a.jpg">

 * Press the OK button.
 You might get an error message to check your CORS settings or an error mentiong SSL or your credentials.
-If you do see an error and have entered the correct info into the connection dialogue then please go to the next step.
+If you do see an error and have entered the correct info into the connection dialogue then please go to the next step, [Creating a SAC Data Model with a Location Dimension.](#sacmod)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sac04.jpg">